ciarandg/python-template/README.md

 # Ciaran's Python Project Template

-This is a project template for general-purpose python project bootstrapping.
-It provides a basic poetry project with a run script, a Dockerfile, and Visual Studio Code debugging pre-configured so you can get things running as quickly as possible.
+This is a project template for general-purpose Python project bootstrapping.
+It provides a basic Poetry project with a run script, a Dockerfile, and Visual Studio Code debugging pre-configured so you can get things running as quickly as possible.